-Choose a dry location to install the WaterCop.® The front control panel should be easily visible in order to see what position the valve is in (open/closed) and accessible for resetting after a leak has been detected and corrected, and for checking and resetting the radio receiver code if necessary.
+Choose a dry location to install the WaterCop.[®] The front control panel should be easily visible in order to see what position the valve is in (open/closed) and accessible for resetting after a leak has been detected and corrected, and for checking and resetting the radio receiver code if necessary.
 Place the valve where the housing is protected from use as a step or other excessive loads.
 The shut-off valve must be installed:

-- In the main water line: - Just downstream from the main water shut-off valve; - In a dry location (indoors only); - Where it is accessible for checking and resetting the valve and for resetting the radio receiver code, if necessary; and - Where the case is protected from use as a step or other excessive loads.
+- in the main water line; - just downstream from the main water shut-off valve; - in a dry location (indoors only for outdoor installation refer to the Outdoor Supplementary Instructions); - where it is accessible for checking and resetting the valve and for resetting the radio receiver code, if necessary; and - where the case is protected from use as a step or other excessive loads.